learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

 Now, let's make it so that our user can assign categories to a post when the post is created.
 We did this in a previous example without a join table.
 Our post was directly related to it's category, and the `categories` table had the foreign key for the post.
 Because of this, instances of our `post` class responded to a method called `category_ids=`.
 We called upon this method from our form helpers to build out a nested form.

 Luckily, `has_many, through` functions exactly the same as a has_many relationship.
 Instances of our `Post` class still respond to a method called `category_ids=`.
-This means that we can use all of the same helper methods to generate our form.
+We'll use a helper method very similar to the collection_select we used previously.

 ```erb
 #app/views/posts/_form.html.erb